jfrog/SwampUp2022/SUP003-Intro_to_DevSecOps_with_JFrog_Xray/lab-1/README.md

 ## Prerequisites
 - A SAAS Instance of JFrog Platform.
 This will be provided as part of your enrollment to the Training class.
+- Make sure set of repositories appear in your JFrog Platform.
+  - If not then please run `./scripts/CREATE_REPO_RESCUE.sh` to create those repositories created.
+  - Please let us know if you need help.
+    - We may need to install jq so run `sudo apt-get install -y jq`
-- JFrog CLI is installed on your machine by running `jf -v`
+- JFrog CLI is installed on your machine by running `jf -v` validate the version.
+  - We are also [setting us JFrog CLI](https://github.com/jfrog/SwampUp2022/tree/main/SUP003-Intro_to_DevSecOps_with_JFrog_Xray/lab-1#setup-jfrog-cli) against JFrog Platform to run automations. -

 <br/>